Jefferson Nickel Collection for sale.

 Coins with proof-like fields arrived from fresh, first-time used dies.
 Later made dies had fewer/missing details so less pressure was applied to extend the life of the hub/dies.
 So...not all PL coins have full details nor full steps but have nice eye appeal.

 The Mont. steps were the last to strike up, being a low recess in the die.
-It was not until the dies became seasoned enough, had taken on a bit of wear that the metal could reach/flow to that area.
+It was not until the dies became seasoned enough, had taken on a bit of wear before the metal could reach/flow to that area.
 The reason why we see mushy details but yet, razor-sharp steps, some w/6.
 This makes sense!
 Coins with weak/missing design features but show steps, I have termed as having, "compensated steps" and the lobby is full of them!

 Locating all design features with as much of their original mint luster became my ultimate goal.
 And yes, the condition is as important!